Building an ATS-friendly CV from an HTML template — a local and DevOps-driven project

 This template serves as the single source of truth for generating all CV formats.

 Why write your CV in HTML?
-Link to heading

-✨ Full flexibility Link to heading
+Full flexibility

 You control the layout and the styling.

-🚀 Natural ATS compatibility Link to heading
+Natural ATS compatibility

 ATS systems parse structured HTML extremely well.

-🔁 One source = multiple outputs Link to heading
+One source = multiple outputs

 One HTML file → a synchronized PDF + DOCX.

 The generated documents (PDF and DOCX) preserve the semantic text structure from the HTML template, ensuring full ATS compatibility.
+Nothing is converted to images: headings, lists, dates, sections and skills remain machine-readable.

-🧩 Perfect for a DevOps workflow Link to heading
+Perfect for a DevOps workflow

 - Git versioning